 An important scene, as you know if you’ve seen the film: Somnath witnesses the virtuous brother, but doesn’t comment.
 As yet he’s just surfing on the blank innocence which his education has guaranteed him and the attention which his flashy job secures him.
 For him, in spite of what he half-understands of the materialistic world he’s entering, it’s like a fun game.
 He’s got all the time in the world, he's getting some help from “friends” who make him earn the money which indicates he’s moving on in life: what more would you need?
 What’s interesting is how Ray makes us witness how Innocence works.
 Innocence is like an armor: it’s made of solid material which can resist many attacks from evil forces.
 But, at this stage, it’s blind: it doesn’t see the signs of hypocrisy, corruption and vice.
 One such sign is when Somnath is driven to town with one of his clients, and owing to the bumpy road (a clear metaphor) the glove compartment regularly falls open to reveal a racy book-cover.
 “I’m sorry if this bothers you” he’s told.
 “Not at all”, he answers candidly, and symbolically presses his fingers against the compartment to stop it from opening.
 Another sign is the name of the chemical he’s dealing with as per a contract with a textile mill: optical whitener!
 Doubly significant, because you can understand the name as applying to industrialists involved in shady transactions who need to artificially clean up their mess, but also because it might refer to Somnath’s murky eyesight (shown by his thick glasses) when entering into this dubious world: he would need some whitener to make things stand out as they really are!
 In this world of backdoor dealings and artificial respectability, everybody needs the stuff:

-In the last section of the film, which introduces a new “middleman”, one goes down one circle: M. Mitter (a German-sounding name reminiscent of “Mittel”), aka “the PRO” (he’s played by an excellent Robi Ghosh, seen before in Abhijan).
+In the last section of the film, which introduces a new “middleman”, one goes down one circle (of the Inferno-like moral voyage): M. Mitter (a German-sounding name reminiscent of “Mittel”, meaning middle), aka “the PRO” (he’s played by an excellent Robi Ghosh, seen before in Abhijan).
 He’s introduced by yet another middleman, a M. Adak, who works in Bishu’s offices and showers Somnath with “advice”, to which the latter can still respond in his laughing, half-understanding way, as if it all was really entertainment:

 If Bishu was the Devil’s civilized face, Mitter is his practical one’s.
 Do you know Attila, the legendary cruel leader of the Barbaric Huns?
 According to the saying, where he passed, grass never grew again: